thierrysays/governed-edge-ai/README.md

 The board is an Arduino VENTUNO Q: Qualcomm Dragonwing IQ-8275 NPU (40 TOPS) on the Linux side for perception and inference; STM32H5 real-time co-processor for actuation and kill-switch logic.
 A relay wired to the STM32H5 cuts actuator power independently of any software state.
 The AI pipeline can recommend; it cannot execute.

-This project began with the Arduino 21st-anniversary VENTUNO Q giveaway.
+This project began with the Arduino 21st-anniversary VENTUNO Q announcement and giveaway.
 It is the first embedded project from Glossolalie Advisory, and the premise is explicit: the governance frameworks argued for in boardrooms should survive contact with hardware.

 ## Why this matters